Immunotherapy – The Future of Mesothelioma Treatment?

 “Just like with chemotherapy, there are certain toxicities that come with immunotherapy as well,” Balaraman said.
 “It’s kind of a paradox — if a patient responds really well to immunotherapy, they may actually have potentially more serious side effects up front.”

 The most common side effects of immunotherapy are skin reactions at the needle site such as itchiness, pain and swelling.
-Some patients may experience flu-like symptoms, including:

 - Nausea or vomiting